Keep it simple… simple and highly focused!

 The first important step in achieving agility is to understand that business scorecard with supporting data form a “hardware” part.
 Make sure that you have a good “hardware”:

-- A well-described strategy with business goals and with the cause-and-effect logic that stands behind these goals.
+- A well-described strategy with business goals and with the cause-and-effect logic1 that stands behind these goals.

-- A set of well-defined leading and lagging indicators aligned with important business goals.
+- A set of well-defined leading and lagging indicators2 aligned with important business goals.

 - A formal accountability via action plans aligned with business goals and performance indicators.